 This study investigates the relationship between the teachers' pedagogical expertise and students' linguistic competence among BSED English major students and teachers at UM Tagum College.
 Teachers' pedagogical expertise is assessed based on indicators like reading comprehension, grammar, and vocabulary.
 On the other hand, students' linguistic competence is evaluated based on their reading comprehension, grammar, and vocabulary, with the same indicators.
 This study employed a quantitative method to collect quantifiable data from respondents.

 Students display a relatively common proficiency in language regarding vocabulary, grammar, and reading comprehension.
-Remarkably, there is little of a relationship between students' linguistic competence and the pedagogical expertise of English teachers.
+Remarkably, there is little relationship between students' linguistic competence and the pedagogical expertise of English teachers.
 Additionally, students show a higher degree of competency in grammar than in vocabulary and reading comprehension among the specialized language competencies.
-These results point to potential directions for more research and focused educational interventions to improve our understanding of and ability to enhance students' language learning outcomes in these different but related domains.
+These results point to potential directions for more research and focused educational interventions to improve our understanding of, and ability to enhance students' language learning outcomes in these different but related domains.

 WORK CITED